nicocardiel/filabres/doc/setup.rst

 - ``datadir``: the directory where the original (raw data) FITS files are stored

+- ``gaiadr_source``: the database with the Gaia data release to be employed during the astrometric calibration.
+Note that the examples in this tutorial have been created using ``gaiadr2.gaia_source``, although the last version of **filabres** will automatically set this parameter to ``gaiadr3.gaia_source``.

+- ``tweak_order_astrometry``: the polynomial degree employed to map the astrometric distortions using the Astrometry.net tools.
+This value is automatically set to 2, assuming that the astrometric calibration will be refined using the AstrOmatic tools (``sextractor`` and ``scamp``).
+If these tools are not installed, it is recommended to use a value of 3 to improve the initial (and unique in that case) astrometric solution.

 - ``ignored_images_file``: the name of an auxiliary YAML file that contains files that must be ignored (explained below)